redcatphp/strategy/README.md

 ### 8.4 Protecting anonymous functions

- Because Wire sees anonymous functions as service definitions, you need to wrap them with the protect() method to store them as parameters and to be able to reuse them.
+ Because Ding sees anonymous functions as service definitions, you need to wrap them with the protect() method to store them as parameters and to be able to reuse them.
 ```php
 $container['random\_func'] = $container->protect(function () {
     return rand();